Timboslice003/30-Day-Chart-Challenge-2022/README.md

 # 30-Day-Chart-Challenge-2022
 All code and outputs for the 2022 #30DayChartChallenge

+# Purpose
+Completing the 30 Day Chart Challenge was a learning experience for me.
+My goal was to use this opportunity to further my knowledge with creating data visualizations in R. The purpose of this project was to test my limits within R and experiment with new designs, color palettes, and themes.
+Many of the below graphics do not adhere to common design concepts nor were they intended to.

 # Acknowledgements
 I used data from [NFLverse](https://github.com/nflverse), [CFBfastR](https://cfbfastr.sportsdataverse.org/), [Pro Football Reference](https://www.pro-football-reference.com/), [Sports Odds History](https://www.sportsoddshistory.com/), [Pro Football Focus](https://www.pff.com/), and Wikipedia.